 The gist of the article is that it’s difficult – really difficult – to get a job after retirement.
 You may be able to turn your hobby into a business.
 You may continue with your current employer (though at a reduced level).

-The article is on the right track much more than those chirp “encore career” articles we keep hearing about.
-But there’s hope when you accept retirement planning as more like hang gliding than jumping with a colored parachute.
+The article is on the right track much more than those chirpy “encore career” articles we keep hearing about.
+But there’s hope when you replace “retirement planning” with “career transition.”

 The reality is …